bu-ec513-spring2017/ece4750-tut4-verilog/README.md

-ECE 4750 Tutorial 4: Verilog Hardware Description Language
+ECE 4750 (Cornell University) Tutorial 4: Verilog Hardware Description Language
 ==========================================================================

 This repository contains source code for ECE 4750 Tutorial 4 on the